 Among the documents that are required to be in the public file are those showing the governance of the license entity (e.g., articles of incorporation and bylaws); options and other documents related to future ownership rights; joint sales and time brokerage agreements; and television network affiliation agreements.
 In the draft order, the FCC requires that such documents be included in the online public file (either in full or by inclusion on the list) within 30 days of execution, or within 30 days of any amendment or other modification of the agreement.
 If only a list of the documents is provided in the file, all the information that is required on an Ownership Report, where such documents are listed, would be required – including the name of the parties involved and the execution and expiration dates of the agreements.

-The draft agreement also would allow the redaction of proprietary information from any of these documents.
+The draft order also would allow the redaction of proprietary information from any of these documents.
 The rules had specifically allowed redactions in JSAs and time brokerage agreements, and many licensees assumed that general FCC provisions about protection of proprietary information also applied to other documents.
 This order would make that explicit.

 If adopted, these rules would go into effect after approval of the Office of Management and Budget under the Paperwork Reduction Act, so the new rules may not be effective for several months.